There are 2 travel guides dedicated to Kyrgyzstan: Odyssey and Bradt. They are both excellent, but take a slightly different approach.

 Odyssey travel guide to Kyrgyzstan

-Where the Bradt guide offers more practical information at a glance, this guide is more readable.
-Also offers lots of inspiring pictures and trekking routes.
+Although it is of less use as a practical handbook for travel, it does serve the outdoor aficionado with lots of inspiring pictures and trekking routes.
 Last update in 2008, so don’t expect to find the latest hip bars of Bishkek listed here.